cmbu-tmm-sites/learncodestream/content/Configure/Endpoints/vRealize Orchestrator/index.md

 * **Username** - Username to authenticate to the vRealize Orchestrator server
 * **Password** - Password to authenticate to the vRealize Orchestrator server

-{{< hint >}}To access the local vRealize Orchestrator instance on the vRealize Automation appliance, just enter the appliance URL{{< /hint >}}
+{{< hint info >}}To access the local vRealize Orchestrator instance on the vRealize Automation appliance, just enter the appliance URL{{< /hint >}}

 {{< img src="vro-endpoint.png" alt="Adding a vRealize Orchestrator Endpoint configuration" >}}

 {{< hint warning >}}
-* When adding an endpoint you'll be prompted to view and accept the certificate.
+* When adding an endpoint URL you'll be prompted to view and accept the certificate.
 * You can validate the configuration using the VALIDATE button.
 * You should create [Secret Variables](/Configure/Variables/) to store your user credentials.
 {{< /hint >}}